wangqiang9/PEFT_LoRA_SD/README.md

 # PEFT LoRA for Stable Diffsuion Trainer and Pipeline Example
-PEFT does not have a specific example for SD Lora, but this repo demonstrates how to use PEFT to perform Lora training and reasoning.
+PEFT does not have a specific example for Stable Diffusion LoRA, so this repo demonstrates how to use PEFT to perform Lora training and inference.

 ## Docker
 ```